reakain/RobotSystems/armProject/README.md

 ## Order of Operations

- - Look for face
- - Clacky-clack the grabbers at the face
  - Look for cube
- - Take cube (or clacky clack again at time out?, extra work)
+ - Grab cube
- - Pull cube to self
+ - Lift cube
+ - Look for Person
+ - Wiggle at person
  - Drop cube!
+ - Clacky clacky
  - Repeat from start